kangyu-california/PersistentWindows/README.md

 - Keeps track of window position changes, and automatically restores the desktop layout, including the taskbar position, to the last matching monitor setup.
 - Supports remote desktop sessions with multiple display configurations.
 - Capture windows to disk: saves desktop layout capture to hard drive in liteDB format, so that closed windows can be restored after PC reboot, with virtual desktop observed.
-- Capture snapshot to ram: saves desktop layout in memory using one char from [0-9a-z] as name.
+- Capture snapshot to ram: saves desktop layout in memory using one char from [0-9a-z] as the name.
 The window Z-order is preserved in the snapshot.
 - Webpage commander to improve the efficiency of web browsing for all major web browsers using one-letter commands like in vi editor.
 - Efficient window switching between foreground and background dual positions.
 - Pause/resume auto restore.